xlladdins/xll/docs/Excel4MacrosQ-S.md

 **RENAME.COMMAND**(**bar\_num, menu, command, name\_text**, position)

-Bar\_num    can be either the number of one of the Microsoft Excel built-in menu bars or the number returned by a previously run ADD.BAR function.
+Bar\_num&nbsp;&nbsp;&nbsp;&nbsp;can be either the number of one of the Microsoft Excel built-in menu bars or the number returned by a previously run ADD.BAR function.
 See ADD.COMMAND for a list of ID numbers for built-in menu bars.

-Menu    can be either the name of a menu as text or the number of a menu.
+Menu&nbsp;&nbsp;&nbsp;&nbsp;can be either the name of a menu as text or the number of a menu.
 Menus are numbered starting with 1 from the left of the screen.

-Command    can be either the name of the command as text or the number of the command to be renamed (the first command on a menu is command 1).
+Command&nbsp;&nbsp;&nbsp;&nbsp;can be either the name of the command as text or the number of the command to be renamed (the first command on a menu is command 1).
 If command is 0, RENAME.COMMAND renames the menu instead of the command.
 Because other macros can change the position of custom menu commands, you should use the name of the command rather than a number whenever possible.

 If the specified menu bar, menu, or command does not exist, RENAME.COMMAND returns the \#VALUE\! error value and interrupts the macro.

-Name\_text    is the new name for the command.
+Name\_text&nbsp;&nbsp;&nbsp;&nbsp;is the new name for the command.

-Position    is the name of the command on a submenu that you want to rename.
+Position&nbsp;&nbsp;&nbsp;&nbsp;is the name of the command on a submenu that you want to rename.
 If you use position, you must use command as the name of the submenu.

-**Tip**   To specify an access key for the new name, precede the character you want to use with an ampersand (&).
+**Tip**&nbsp;&nbsp;&nbsp;To specify an access key for the new name, precede the character you want to use with an ampersand (&).
 The access key is indicated by an underline under one letter of a menu or command name.
 In Microsoft Excel for the Macintosh, you can use the General tab in the Options dialog box to turn command underlining on or off.
 To see the Options dialog box, click Options on the Tools menu.

 **Example**